davidechicco/cervical-cancer-screening/README.md

-#  Supervised deep learning embeddings for the prediction of cervical cancer diagnosis (Python 3.5 version)
+#  Supervised deep learning embeddings for the prediction of cervical cancer diagnosis

 Machine learning and dimensionality reduction methods for cervical cancer data screening processing and diagnosis prediction.